The Latest

 Going beyond a library’s four walls

-“Where is my watch?? said Namex, turning the colorful page.
-Her face grew animated as she lowered her voice to make the sound of a clock ticking: “Tick!
+"Where is my watch?" asked Ms. Pen, turning the colorful page.
+Her face grew animated as she lowered her voice to make the sound of a clock ticking: "Tick!
 Tick!
-Tick!”
-Every first grader in the library was about to burst with anticipation.
+Tick!"
+Every Grade 1 student in the library was about to burst with anticipation.

-Namex and a group of teachers at Kampong learned how to read to young children during our Room to Read training course.
-We also partnered with the school to establish the library, which we filled with children’s books published locally.
+Ms. Pen and a group of teachers at Kampong learned how to read to young children during our Room to Read training course.
+Room to Read partnered with the school to establish the school library, which we filled with colorful, captivating children’s books, published locally.
 Combined, the new library, books and reading activities — all part of our comprehensive Literacy Program — encourage in young children the habit of reading.

-At the training, Namex discovered that teaching young students to read for fun was a skill she could learn.
-And she realized that the habit of reading can have a fundamental impact on a child — one that goes far beyond a library’s four walls.
+At the Room to Read teacher training, Ms. Pen discovered that teaching young students to read for fun was a skill she could learn.
+And she realized that the habit of reading can shape the course of a child's life.

-“The techniques Room to Read taught me are so helpful,” Namex said.
-“I’m even introducing my students to the author and illustrator,” –which turns out to be a fun task since Room to Read’s publishing team only draws on local talent.
+"The techniques Room to Read taught me are so helpful," she said.
+"I’m even introducing my students to the Cambodian author and illustrator!"

 After just three months, little Reaksa is already reading her favorite book to her classmates in the library Room to Read established at her school.

-To make sure the teachers are comfortable with the new approach, we give refresher training courses the following year.
-In addition, our local Library Management Facilitator visits the library twice a month to monitor a teacher’s library period — the weekly hour when each class goes to the library for a reading activity.
+To make sure the teachers are comfortable with the new approach, Room to Read's literacy team provides refresher training courses.
+In addition, our local library management facilitator visits the library twice a month to monitor a teacher’s library period — the weekly hour when each class goes to the library for a reading activity.

 "It used to be only the librarians were trained," says Sokmol.
 "Now that every teacher in school is involved in promoting reading I can see a huge improvement."